Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 ---

-<SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1619:4:4" line-data="Private Function FileExist(FilePath As String) As Boolean">`FileExist`</SwmToken> just tries to get the file length.
-If it works, the file is there.
-If it errors, it's not.
-Simple as that.
+<SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1619:4:4" line-data="Private Function FileExist(FilePath As String) As Boolean">`FileExist`</SwmToken> checks for a file by trying to get its length.
+If that works, the file's there.
+If not, it returns False—so it's a quick existence check.

 ```apex
 Private Function FileExist(FilePath As String) As Boolean